masoud-akhgar/DataMining-Project-TUM-Courses-Extraction/README.md

 # DataMining-Project-TUM-Courses-Extraction
 a project to extract and clustering the extracted Courses at a university

+• Goal is to classify courses on TUM university, Scraping data and Preprocessing From TUM University Website (using bs4)
+• Keyword and Frequent Pattern Extraction using BERT pre-trained data model
+• Classiffication using KNN, MLP and SVM

 - open ScreenShot Image (or click on link below) to see the code and the result of frequent patterns extracted using various classifiers...

 Steps taken on the project: